 Máquina de ensayos servohidráulica de la serie HA

-A fatigue test is a cyclic load with corresponding test frequency.
+In the fatigue test, material fatigue is evoked through a cyclic load with corresponding test frequency.
 This may involve a pulsating load test in tension or compression as well as an alternating load test with tension and compression components.

 Material failure in fatigue testing often occurs well below the static strength limits.